RealTimeChris/simdjson/doc/tape.md

-# Tape structure in simdjson
+# Tape structure in simdjson2

 We parse a JSON document to a tape.
 A tape is an array of 64-bit values.
 Each node encountered in the JSON document is written to the tape using one or more 64-bit tape elements; the layout of the tape is in "document order": elements are stored as they are encountered in the JSON document.